Do you want to use a Long Term Care Insurance policy for In-Home Care?

 - When contacting the Insurance company they will require the policyholder’s Date of birth and the last 4 of their social security number.

 - The policyholder will need to be present to give authorization for information to be released.
 You may choose to provide the power of attorney documentation however it is often easiest and recommended to request an “authorization to release information” document.
 This may be referred to as a HIPPA form and grants the insurance company permission to discuss the policy with whomever you decide.
-We recommend adding key family members who will be helping and Abby Services.
+We recommend adding key family members who will be helping manage the policy as well as Abby Services.

 - You will need to request a claim packet to begin the process.
 Many insurers will insist on mailing this.
 Abby Services recommends working with a professional to complete this information to be sure you are not unintentionally denied benefits.